Primary Sclerosing Cholangitis (PSC) is a rare liver disease that damages the bile ducts inside and outside the liver.

 - PSCers can find themselves in need of some assistance as they become too physically tired or too mentally exhausted to work.
 You can apply for Social Security Disability Insurance (SSDI), or Supplemental Security Income (SSI.)
 Check out what your state offers and read through what your personal disability insurance covers.
 PSC is a recognized disease for SSDI.

 - Keep the best insurance you can.
-Plan for for not only regular expenses, but also for medications, doctor visits, and co-pays for both clinic visits and hospitalizations, etc.
+Plan for not only regular expenses, but also for medications, doctor visits, and co-pays for both clinic visits and hospitalizations, etc.